arisi/sd-rpi-ruby/README.md

 sd-rpi-ruby
 ===========

-sd-card library for RPi in pure Ruby
+sd-card library for RPi in pure Ruby!